How Docker Compose Actually Went for My Development Setup

 pgdata:

-That init.sql creates the tables, inserts some seed data, whatever you need.
+init.sql creates tables, inserts seed data.
 First time someone runs compose, they get a fully populated database.

-But here's the thing โ it only runs on first initialization.
-If the pgdata volume already exists with data in it, the entrypoint scripts are skipped.
-I burned time on this when I updated the init script and nothing changed.
+But โ it only runs on first initialization.
+If the pgdata volume already exists with data, entrypoint scripts get skipped.
+Burned time on this when I updated the init script and nothing changed.
 Had to run docker compose down -v to destroy the volume and start fresh.
-The -v flag.
+That -v flag.
 Easy to forget.
+Important to remember.

 # Dockerfile.dev